 Family of man killed in raid on home sues St. Louis, police

-ST. LOUIS – The mother and grandfather of a man killed in a SWAT raid at his home in 2017 are suing the city of St. Louis and nine police officers involved.
+ST. LOUIS, MO. – The mother and grandfather of a man killed in a SWAT raid at his home in 2017 are suing the city of St. Louis and nine police officers involved.

 The St. Louis Post-Dispatch reports that the lawsuit, filed Wednesday, accuses police of using excessive force when they fired on 21-year-old Isaiah Hammett.
 Police have said Hammett first fired at officers with an assault rifle before officers returned fire, killing him.
 But the lawsuit says neither Hammett nor his grandfather, who was in the home at the time of the raid, were armed.